The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 On his very first supervised shift, he found himself in the position of having to put a patient into an induced coma through an advanced procedure known as a rapid sequence induction (RSI).
 As he was the only doctor present, he performed the RSI himself.
 It was a success, but he said that story demonstrated just how far the training and supervision process has developed since.

-Although trainees come armed with significant skills and experience, they are often encountering patients in the moments after the onset of their injury or illness.
+Although trainees come armed with significant skills and experience, they often encounter patients in the moments after the onset of their injury or illness.
 They are often thrown into chaotic scenes.
 Occasionally, these scenes are dangerous places to be.

 “We are always looking out for each other,” says Phil.